MarcosRMG/comunidade_ds_projetos/README.md

 # 2 Business Assumptions

-.
-Cooperative administration cannot use sales forecasts without a standardized methodology
+	- Cooperative administration cannot use sales forecasts without a standardized methodology

-.
-Managers have different experiences and perspectives on sales forecasting
+	- Managers have different experiences and perspectives on sales forecasting

-.
-The CFO has many problems setting the budget and making decisions
+	- The CFO has many problems setting the budget and making decisions

-.
-A machine learning model can predict sales for all stores
+	- A machine learning model can predict sales for all stores

 # 3 Solution Strategy

-The following steps were taken to resolve the issue:

 **Step 01 - Data extraction:** Available data has been collected and merged

 **Step 02 - Transformations:** Viewing data descriptions and making changes (renaming columns, changing data types, and filling in missing values)

-**Step 03 - Feature Engineering:** Creating new time attributes
+**Step 03 - Feature Engineering:** Creating new data attributes

 **Step 04 - Exploratory Data Analysis:** Univariate, bivariate and multivariate analysis